hashintel/hash/packages/engine/README.md

 ```

 This will increase the heap size, but you may still run into limitations.
-The next step is to recompile the underlying JavaScript engine and setting flags for it:
+The next step is to recompile V8, the underlying JavaScript engine, and set flags for it:

 ```shell
 export V8_FROM_SOURCE = "1"